Neosebastidae: Characteristics

-Neosebastinae, the gurnard perches, have a prominent head with large eyes and a large mouth.
+Neosebastidae, the gurnard perches, have a prominent head with large eyes and a large mouth.
 There are strong bony ridges and spines on the head and cheeks.
 Much of the body and head are covered in rough ctenoid scales.
 They have 13 long and robust venom bearing spines in the dorsal fin and 6-8 soft rays.
 They vary in size from a maximum total length of 50 cm in the bighead gurnard perch (Neosebastes pandus) down to a maximum total length of 7 cm in Whitley's gurnard perch (Maxillicosta whitleyi).